Advertising

 Kodansha is preparing the debut of the North American edition of Young Magazine , featuring 19 new series that explore dark and complex themes in the sci-fi, horror, and cyberpunk genres.
 Known for publishing iconic works such as AKIRA , Ghost in the Shell , and Initial D , the magazine promises to maintain the essence that made it famous in Japan.

-In an interview, editor-in-chief Hidemi Shiraki summarizes Young Magazine's spirit in three pillars: raw emotion, social defiance, and gender transgression.
-The selection for the US audience was designed to preserve this identity without softening.
+In an interview, editor-in-chief Hidemi Shiraki summarizes the spirit of Young Magazine in three pillars: raw emotion, societal challenge, and genre transgression.
+The selection for the US audience was designed to preserve this identity without softening it.

 Young Magazine